lillallol/temp/README.md

     export const add : IAdd = (a,b) => a+b;
     ```

-then why are we not using a comment syntax in `.js` that does both?
+then why are we not using a comment syntax in JavaScript that does both?
 For example
 (something that is already supported by TypeScript):

 ```js